OpenStackweb/osf-website/src/pages/legal/code-of-conduct/index.md

   - Sustained disruptive activity during a community engagement, including written  communication.
   - Advocating for, or encouraging, any of the above behavior.
   - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
-  - Deliberately offensive behavior, language, images or other content - even if meant to be humorous (i.e. - "trolling")
+  - Deliberately offensive behavior, language, images or other content - even if meant to be humorous (i.e. - "trolling").

 - **Respect the election process.** Members of the OpenInfra Foundation community should not attempt to manipulate election results.
 Open debate is welcome, but vote trading, ballot stuffing and other forms of abuse are not acceptable.